-- 1 How do you get from Chiang Mai to Siem Reap?
+- How to get from Chiang Mai to Siem Reap?

-- 4 Our bus and travel plan from Chiang Mai to Siem Reap
+- Bus and travel plan from Chiang Mai to Siem Reap

-How do you get from Chiang Mai to Siem Reap?
+How to get from Chiang Mai to Siem Reap?

-We also wanted to prove that it’s possible to get from Chiang Mai to Siem Reap by a bus.
-It’s not for everyone as you will soon discover, but it is certainly a viable option, and considerably cheaper than flying from Chiang Mai to Siem Reap.
+We wanted to prove that it’s possible to get from Chiang Mai to Siem Reap by a bus.
+It’s not for everyone, there are border scams and travel time is long but it is an adventure and considerably cheaper than flying from Chiang Mai to Siem Reap.

 We spend a lot of time in Asia and have learnt that life runs at a slower pace.
 If you need something it may not come instantly and sometimes things don’t go as planned.
 It’s just the way it is, you accept it as a way of life and it has made us more patient people.
 Living in Asia has taught us to always have a plan B up our sleeve and it has worked well for us so far.